Has your website or WordPress blog been hacked?

 Other Common hack related terms and information relating to how to clear hacked websites:

 - iframe hack – sometimes called an iframe injection is often used by hackers to redirect visitors to other websites or force a software download upon visiting the hacked website.
-The code using the iframe tag looks something like this,

 - Base64 code – is a common means hackers code their web page hacks.
 This obfuscated code makes it harder to find hacker code on a web page.
 A server admin searching a server for hack related text may often miss files injected with obfuscated base64 PHP code because the obfuscated code conceals the usual suspect phrases.
 The “pharma hack” often uses base64 or obfuscated coding.